Connect with others who understand.

 • Anemia (low red blood cell levels)

 T-cell intestinal lymphoma may also cause an itchy rash.
-It also sometimes leads to what are called “B symptoms.”
-These symptoms include things like fevers, night sweats, and a loss of more than 10 percent of a person’s body weight.
+It sometimes leads to B symptoms, which include fevers, night sweats, and a loss of more than 10 percent of a person’s body weight.

-Intestinal lymphoma can cause potentially serious medical problems.
-In one study of more than 1,000 people with the condition, nearly 1 out of 9 developed a hole (perforation) in their intestines.
-Intestinal perforations can be serious.
-Some people with intestinal lymphoma stay in the hospital when they first start treatment so their doctors can notice possible signs of perforation right away.
+In one study of more than 1,000 people with the condition, nearly 1 out of 9 people developed a hole (perforation) in their GI tract.
+Intestinal perforations are a medical emergency.
 These holes can lead to fever, chills, extreme abdominal pain, nausea, and vomiting.
 Perforations can be caused by the lymphoma itself or by its treatments.

 • A physical examination

-• A complete blood count (CBC) test
+• A complete blood count test

 • A lactate dehydrogenase test